 Perhaps that’s because they’ve had more time to adapt to your conditions, and they don’t have to deal with the shock of transplanting from indoors to out.

 Preparing the Cuttings

-Before you put your knife anywhere near the plant, make sure you’re taking your material from a plant that is.
-Steer clear of anything that shows signs of rust, mildew, fungus, insect pests, or any other sort of pest or disease.
+Before you put your knife anywhere near the plant, make sure you’re taking your material from a plant that is healthy.
+Steer clear of anything that shows signs of rust, powdery or downy mildew, fungus, insect pests, or any other sort of pest or disease.